De Anza Youth Badminton Clinic – Frequently Asked Questions

 How can I tell if my child is an advanced beginner?

-Generally speaking, your child (with a comparable partner) should be able to maintain a rally of at least ten strokes using predominantly overhead strokes.
+Generally speaking, your child (with a comparable partner) should be able to maintain a cooperative rally while hitting at least ten strokes using predominantly overhead strokes.

 How do you accommodate more skilled youth?